 Hospitality operators are always looking to increase demand, boost direct reservations and drive more direct delivery and takeout orders.
 One very effective way to achieve that is to show your customer experience with pictures.
 Here’s why:

-Below are 11 tips on how to use Instagram to get more followers and drive more conversions.
+Read on to learn 11 ways to use Instagram to get more followers and drive more conversions.

-As Instagrammers and as humans, we base decisions off of what we see from our peers: in the case of Instagram, pictures from people we follow.
+As Instagrammers and as humans, we often base our decisions on what we see from our peers – or in this case, the accounts that we follow.

 Pro Tip: Use a free app like Repost for Instagram.
 No more screenshotting, cropping, and posting on your own.
-Just scroll through a page with your follower’s photos, and click one!
+Just scroll through a page with all of your tagged photos, and click one!

-Don’t forget: In order to capture diners beyond those already following you, you need to use food and city hashtags for your city.
+Don’t forget: In order to capture diners beyond those already following you, you need to use hashtags strategically.
 Keep in mind that foodies and critics monitor these hashtags!

-By asking your followers to comment on your photo or tag you in one of theirs, you increase engagement with your base and get new follows from their followers.
+By asking your followers to comment on your photo or tag you in one of theirs, you increase engagement with your existing fan base and get new follows from their followers.

-Whether it’s a miserable Monday or a fun Friday, play on the emotions & taste hankerings of your followers to get reservations.
-They’ll tag their friends, and those friends will follow you.
+Whether it’s Taco Tuesday or a Summer Friday, tap into your audience’s feelings to drive more bookings and online orders.
+They’ll tag their friends, and soon those friends will follow you.

 Pro Tip: Don’t forget to hashtag your own restaurant in your caption, because guests searching for you may click on your hashtag to see pictures from all Instagram users.

 One of the best ways to drive demand is to let your delicious menu speak for itself.
 Use these opportunities to include not relevant hashtags, as in the example below.

 We all want to be the first to know something, so we can share it with our network.
-Use this to your advantage by alerting your followers to: a) the fact that it is an obscure food- or drink-related national holiday, and b) your related menu item, which sells itself in its picture.
+Use this to your advantage by alerting your followers to: a) the fact that it is an obscure food- or drink-related national “holiday”, and b) your related menu item.

-Whether it’s giving your followers refuge from bad weather or helping them refuel after a long beach day, keeping your marketing messaging in sync with the local weather is a way to create a bond and drive reservations:
+Whether it’s giving your followers refuge from bad weather or helping them refuel after a long beach day, keeping your marketing messaging in sync with the local weather is a great way to drive reservations and orders.

-It’s one thing to read an item on a menu.
+It’s one thing to read dish descriptions on a menu.
 It’s another thing entirely to see the whole thing laid out beautifully on the table.
 Tempt your followers to lean into the #FOMO and watch your guest spend grow.

-1. Start small — Pick one tip and start doing it for a month before adding a new one.
+- Start small — Pick one tip and practice it for a month before adding a new one.

-3. Get a Reserve button if you don’t have one already.
+- Get a Reserve button if you don’t have one already.
 If you’re a SevenRooms customer, contact your CSM or write to us at [email protected].